 Congratulations on being accepted to college!
 Now the time has come to figure out how you are going to pay the college bill!
 At this point hopefully you have received your financial aid award letter from the Financial Aid Office at the college that you are planning to attend!
 It is important to stay in close contact with that office and maximize any financial aid opportunities that are available through the college (including federal, state and institutional financial aid sources).

-Navigating the college financing process and figuring out how to pay the college bill can be a difficult process, however, there are many options available and we offer a few suggestions as to how to approach the process.
+Navigating the college financing process and figuring out how to pay the college bill can be a difficult process, however, there are many options available and we offer a few suggestions as to how to best approach the process.
 Be sure to take into consideration all of the college costs that you need to account for during the entire first year of college.
 Costs will include tuition, room and board, books, personal expenses and transportation and in many cases a laptop and related school supplies.
 Make a list of all the costs that you need to cover for the whole year so you have a solid sense of what to expect.
 Then subtract all awarded financial aid sources from the total cost.
 The balance is the additional amount that you will have to come up with for the year to cover all college costs.
 There are a number of resources available to pay the college bill, and several articles on this site are devoted to examining the different options available to families.

 Private education loans, also referred to as alternative loans, are credit based loans offered by lenders, such as banks, state agencies, credit unions, as well as private businesses.
 Private education loans are a popular option for paying the college bill; however, it is important to note that education loans do incur a cost, such as origination fees and interest expenses.
 Please investigate all financial aid options from the college or university, outside scholarships sources, and the Federal Direct Subsidized Stafford Loan Program(s) prior to borrowing private education loans due to the costs associated with borrowing.